stefanferry/pitrac_rangesession/readme.md

 The merged dataset is stored as `output/data.pkl`.

 ### 5. Optional Excel Export
-The PKL is exported to `exports/data.xlsx`.
+The PKL is exported to `exports/data.xlsx`y for easy verification

 ### 6. Interactive Plot
 A Dash application opens in your browser and allows:
-- exploring shots visually
+- exploring shots visually by hovering over datapoints in the diagram
 - comparing metrics
 - viewing matched images
-- navigating with keyboard arrows

 ---